Shaunfurtado/100daysofCSS/README.md

 - **End Date**: (09-02-2024)
 - **Follow My Progress**: [Codepen](https://codepen.io/Shaun-Furtado),[100DaysofCSS](https://100dayscss.com/progress/Shaun-Furtado/)

-## Daily Projects

-Here, you can find the list of my daily CSS projects, along with brief descriptions and links to view them on CodePen:

-1. [Day 1]([Link to Day 1 CodePen Project](https://codepen.io/Shaun-Furtado/pen/QWYEqbK)): Description of Day 1 project.

 Welcome to my 100 Days of CSS Challenge repository!
 In this challenge, I'll be creating and sharing CSS projects and experiments on a daily basis.
 You can follow my progress and check out the code for each project in this repository.